-The student's capacity to autonomously and responsibly apply their knowledge and skills.
+Responsability and autonomy The student's capacity to autonomously and responsibly apply their knowledge and skills.
 Selects appropriate bibliography and analyses it.
 Follows academic ethics, correctly citing sources.
 Proves receptivity for new learning contexts.
 Collaborates with her/his colleagues and teachers during the didactic process.
-Proves autonomy in setting up teaching/solving problem context/ Proves social responsibility by actively involving in student social live/implication in academic community events.
-Promotes/contributes to social live improvement by new solutions in her/his specialization domain Is aware of her/his contribution in engineering field, in identifying viable/sustainable solutions to solve socio-economic issues (social responsibility).
+Proves autonomy in setting up teaching/solving problem context/.
+Proves social responsibility by actively involving in student social live/implication in academic community events.
+Promotes/contributes to social live improvement by new solutions in her/his specialization domain is aware of her/his contribution in engineering field, in identifying viable/sustainable solutions to solve socio-economic issues (social responsibility).
 Applies ethical principles/professional deontology in analysis of environmental effects of proposed technological solutions.
-Analyzes and exploits business opportunities / entrepreneurial development in the domain.
-Proves management abilities in real life situations (time management collaboration vs. conflict).